 - Learn about decision making and cognitive biases that can affect your decision making

-- Optimise reading and learning
+- Optimize reading and learning

-- Optimise flow
+- Optimize flow

 Sneak peek of the content:

-- Intermittent fasting: There are various methods of intermittent fasting (“Eat Stop Eat”, “The Warrior” method, “The Alternate Day” method, “Leangains” method, “Bulletproof Intermittent Fasting”) from which you can choose the most suitable for you
+- Intermittent fasting: There are various methods of intermittent fasting (“Eat Stop Eat”, “The Warrior” method, “The Alternate-Day” method, “Leangains” method, “Bulletproof Intermittent Fasting”) from which you can choose the most suitable for you

 - Ketogenic diet: Ketosis increases the function and number of mitochondria and increases energy production especially in the brain, thus, state of ketosis can lead to improvements in concentration and attention span